bevyengine/bevy-website/content/learn/book/modular-architecture/plugins.md

 2. You can overwrite the values of contained plugins via [`PluginGroup::set`], changing the default config.
 3. With the help of [`PluginGroupBuilder`] you can enable and disable contained plugins cleanly.

-## Plugin ordering and dependencies
+## Plugin Ordering and Dependencies

 When working with multiple plugins, be mindful that they're effectively just functions that immediately mutate the [`App`].
 As a result, plugins are [evaluated in the order that they are added to the `App`].